captainhcg/leetcode-in-py-and-go/README.md

 * 331: d##
 * 332: stupid itinerary problem
 * 334: know the trick and do it again
+* 241: flatten using a stack but no offset
 * 347: Bucket Sort
 * 354: NlogN solution, bisect_left
 * 355: heapq.merge; itertools.islice